geektao1024/deepseek101/data/md/gitbase-introduction.md

 ### 3. Dynamic Content Rendering

-Despite not using a traditional database, GitBase offers dynamic content rendering capabilities.
+Despite not using a traditional database, LemoBook offers dynamic content rendering capabilities.
 It achieves this through:

 - On-demand fetching of content from GitHub
 - Server-side rendering with Next.js for improved performance and SEO

 ### 4. Responsive Design with Tailwind CSS

-GitBase incorporates Tailwind CSS, providing:
+LemoBook incorporates Tailwind CSS, providing:

 - A utility-first approach to styling
 - Highly customizable and responsive designs